113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 <dd class="pd">Name of your security group</dd>
 </dl>

-**WARNING**: Unbinding the  **Default Staging** group set from the two IBM-created  security groups, `public_networks` and `dns` will disable global access to the outside network and must be used with caution and understanding of the ramifications it has on all staging applications in your environment.
+**Warning**: Unbinding the  **Default Staging** group set from the two IBM-created  security groups, `public_networks` and `dns` will disable global access to the outside network and must be used with caution and understanding of the ramifications it has on all staging applications in your environment.

 **Tip:** You can also use **ba ussg** as an alias for the longer **ba unbind-staging-security-group** command name.